 - Google Ads; create a thorough campaign focussed focused on maximising RoI and conversions.

-See how these learning outcomes are more descriptive than a list?
-It’s a good opportunity to talk about what you’re covering and why in a way that’s easily digestible on your online course sales page.
+See how these learning outcomes are more descriptive than presenting a simple list of skills?
+It’s a good opportunity to talk about what you’re covering and why, in a way that’s easily digestible on your online course sales page.

 Summary of Assessments

 Another way of presenting this is by focusing on writing outcomes based on the assessments that your students will complete.

 When you finish the course you will have:

 - Activated social accounts across Twitter, LinkedIn and Facebook and begun to post on them daily.

 - Created a 1000 word blog for a website that incorporates all the copywriting tips covered in this course.